Friday, 25 May 2012

-Written by Dr Dan Riley, Dr Deirdre J Duncan and John Edwards, and published by the Australian Council for Educational Research (ACER), Bullying of Staff in Schools aims to assist school employees to understand the phenomenon of staff bullying, its existence, the forms it takes, and its impact on staff and their schools.
+Written by Dr Dan Riley, Dr Deirdre J Duncan and John Edwards, and published by ACER, Bullying of Staff in Schools aims to assist school employees to understand the phenomenon of staff bullying, its existence, the forms it takes, and its impact on staff and their schools.

 The book draws together responses from over 2500 Australian government, Catholic and independent school employees to 42 separate kinds of bullying behaviour, revealing that over 95 per cent of respondents had experienced at least one of those behaviours.
 Over 75 per cent of respondents experienced a third or more of those bullying behaviours.

 Speaking ahead of the launch, book co-author Dr Duncan said bullying behaviour is largely invisible in the school workplace—except to the target—because it is so typical of the behaviour encountered there.

 'In many cases the bullies are quite unaware of the fact that their behaviour is seen as bullying,' Dr Duncan said.
 'Bullying behaviour needs to be named and shamed if it is to be eliminated from the workplace.'